jamespharaoh/hq-mongodb-check-collection-size/README.md

 ### Storage efficiency

-    --efficiency-warning RATIO
+    --efficiency-warning PERCENT
-    --efficiency-critical RATIO
+    --efficiency-critical PERCENT
     --efficiency-size SIZE

 This compares the data size of the collection to the total storage size allocated to it.

-The ratios should be between 0 and 1.
+100% represents a collection which fits exactly in the storage space allocated.
+50% represents a collecion which takes up half the space and 0% represents a collection with no data in it.

 Any collections with a storage size less than `--efficiencty-size` will not be checked.